Driving a car is an increasingly deadly activity. In 2020, the largest number of people died in motor vehicle crashes since 2007.

 Each car accident victim experiences pain and suffering differently.
 If you’ve been the victim of a car accident, make sure to speak with an experienced personal injury lawyer about your specific case.

-How Is Car Accident Pain and Suffering Determined?
+How To Calculate Pain and Suffering

 Some factors to consider include:

 - How has your day-to-day life been changed since the accident?